forrestjgq/lsp/thread/pwpt/pthread3.md

 > Always test your predicate; and then test it again!

 It is equally important that you test the predicate again when the thread wakes up.
 You should always wait for a condition variable in a loop, to protect against program errors, multiprocessor races, and spurious wakeups.
-The following short program, cond.c, shows how to wait on a condition variable.
+The following short program, `cond.c`, shows how to wait on a condition variable.
 Proper predicate loops are also shown in all of the examples in this book that use condition variables, for example, `alarm_cond.c` in Section 3.3.4.

-The `wait_thread` sleeps for a short time to allow the main thread to reach its condition wait before waking it, sets the shared predicate (data, value), and then signals the condition variable.
-The amount of time for which `wait_thread` will sleep is controlled by the hibernation variable, which defaults to one second.
+[21-38] The `wait_thread` sleeps for a short time to allow the main thread to reach its condition wait before waking it, sets the shared predicate (`data.value`), and then signals the condition variable.
+The amount of time for which `wait_thread` will `sleep` is controlled by the `hibernation` variable, which defaults to one second.

-If the program was run with an argument, interpret the argument as an integer value, which is stored in hibernation.
-This controls the amount of time for which wait-thread will sleep before signaling the condition variable.
+[52-53] If the program was run with an argument, interpret the argument as an integer value, which is stored in `hibernation`.
+This controls the amount of time for which `wait_thread` will `sleep` before signaling the condition variable.

-The main thread calls `pthread_cond_timedwait` to wait for up to two seconds (from the current time).
-If hibernation has been set to a value of greater than two seconds, the condition wait will time out, returning ETIMEDOUT.
-If hibernation has been set to two, the main thread and `wait_thread` race, and, in principle, the result could differ each time you run the program.
-If hibernation is set to a value less than two, the condition wait should not time out.
+[69-84] The main thread calls `pthread_cond_timedwait` to wait for up to two seconds (from the current time).
+If `hibernation` has been set to a value of greater than two seconds, the condition wait will time out, returning `ETIMEDOUT`.
+If `hibernation` has been set to two, the main thread and `wait_thread` race, and, in principle, the result could differ each time you run the program.
+If `hibernation` is set to a value less than two, the condition wait should not time out.

 ```c
 /** cond.c */